Aims of the network

 project facilitates intercultural dialogue and raises the visibility of existing research outside the academic community in order to foster cooperation with policymakers and other stakeholders.
 By creating an interface between academic researchers and political decision makers, while promoting and improving the existing resources on the European Roma communities, the project shall ultimately allow for the implementation of better conceived policy initiatives based on reliable evidence.

 After having successfully completed its first phase in May 2013, the project has entered its second phase.
 While the first project phase, June 2011 – May 2013, has focused on the creation and further development of an operational and performing network by building its structure, developing and fine-tuning its communication and setting up its rules, the second phase will put emphasis on the policy advisory role of the network and further increase the visibility of the academic expertise it provides.

 Origin of the project

-European Academic Network on Romani Studies, concluded on a programme of a two-year duration (June 2011 – May 2013).
-The project reflects a DG EAC initiative on Intercultural Dialogue leading to an initial brainstorming in 2009, a follow-up meeting in March 2010, gathering some 40 experts in the field who discussed the interest and feasibility of the future network, and more recently in March 2011, a consultation between some eminent academics on Romani Studies and representatives of the European Commission and the Council of Europe, on objective criteria to be set for membership, the nomination and the role of a scientific committee and the recruitment of the secretariat of the network.
-The project builds upon networks and results of the work on Roma education and inclusion carried out by the Council of Europe.
+The project reflects an initiative of the European Commission (DG EAC) on Intercultural Dialogue leading as from 2009 to consultations with experts and eminent academics on Romani Studies and representatives of the European Commission and the Council of Europe on the feasibility of a Roma Academic Network.
+In 2011, decisions were taken on objective criteria to be set for membership, the nomination and the role of a Scientific Committee and the recruitment of the secretariat of the network.
+The project strongly builds upon networks and results of the work on Roma education and inclusion carried out by the Council of Europe.

 Scope and composition of the network